 Who Is Aaron Rodgers?

-Born on December 2, 1983, in California, American football quarterback Aaron Rodgers enrolled in Butte College after high school, where he led a vaunted offensive attack.
-A year later, he went to the University of California at Berkeley, where he was a star player for two years before being drafted by the Green Bay Packers in 2005.
+Aaron Rodgers is an American football player who is currently the starting quarterback for the Green Bay Packers.
+He played football in college for the University of California at Berkeley, where he was a star player for two years before being drafted by the Packers in 2005.
 Named Green Bay's starting quarterback in 2008, Rodgers went on to lead his team to victory in Super Bowl XLV and win two MVP awards, setting numerous NFL passing records along the way.

-NFL quarterback Aaron Charles Rodgers was born in Chico, California, on December 2, 1983.
+Aaron Charles Rodgers was born in Chico, California, on December 2, 1983.
 Rodgers was the second of Ed and Darla Rodgers' three sons.
-Football was an early love for Aaron, who at age of 2 was able to sit silently and watch an entire NFL game.
-At the age of 5, he could pick out different football formations on the television screen and throw a football through a hanging tire.
+Football was an early love for Rodgers, who at the age of two, was able to sit silently and watch an entire NFL game.
+At the age of five, he could pick out different football formations on the television screen and throw a football through a hanging tire.

 Also a talented baseball player, Rodgers starred for his Raleigh Hills Little League team when the family lived in Beaverton, Oregon, in the mid-1990s.
 After returning to California, Rodgers set a variety of school passing records as quarterback for Pleasant Valley High School.
 However, coming from a small town like Chico hurt his college prospects.
 Unable to land a Division I scholarship, he enrolled at Butte College, a junior college in nearby Oroville, California, in 2002.